-Vertx Partners was founded with one mission: To help our nation solve its most pressing national security challenges through partnership and connection with America’s innovators
+Vertx Partners helps our nation solve pressing national security challenges through partnership with America’s innovators

 Vertx is a company that empowers connection.
-We’re building a network that prioritizes innovation as a result of unconventional relationships.
 Our mission is to disrupt the status quo by lowering the bar of entry into federal contracting for pioneering solutions to breakthrough technology.

-We aim to cultivate relationships and partnerships built on trust and expertise.
-We connect small businesses to like-minded individuals to generate innovative solutions within our growing network.
+We do this by cultivating relationships and partnerships built on trust and expertise while connecting small businesses to like-minded individuals to generate innovative solutions within our growing network.

 Our Senior Leadership